JacobPaxton/data_science_notes/ds_notes.md

 - hue='col1' ----- separate color for each unique value in col1
 - style='col1' ----- changes style of plot point for each unique value in col1
 - kind='line' ----- draws a line to each plot point
+### Seaborn Accessors
+- You can use .axes or .fig to access, for example, sns.pairplot()
+    - sns.pairplot(arguments).axes ----- each graph in figure
+    - sns.pairplot(arguments).fig ----- figure as a whole (include all graphs)
+    - sns.pairplot(arguments).axes.flat ----- list of pointers for each graph
+    - for i in pairplot.axes.flat ----- access each pointer

 ## JupyterNB
 ### Basic usage